stormpath/stormpath-documentation/source/accnt_mgmt.rst

 Find All the Disabled Accounts in a Directory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 An :ref:`search-attribute` can be used on a Directory's Accounts collection in order to find all of the Accounts that contain a certain value in the specified attribute.

-This could be used to find all the Accounts that are disabled (i.e. that have their ``status`` set to ``disabled``).
+For example, this could be used to find all the Accounts that are disabled (i.e. that have their ``status`` set to ``disabled``).

 .. only:: rest